Search the site:

 Segregate your clients by contact length and by revenue, and apply different strategies to fit every case.
 It might seem like a lot of work, yet it’s achievable and will pay off.
 By managing to retain big clients, your business will grow steadily and that’s crucial for a startup to survive.

-4. Monitor Customers Behavior
+4. Monitor Customer Behavior

 By monitoring customer behavior, you will be able to identify which customers are not using your products to the fullest.
 If they are not taking advantage of most of the benefits they can offer, chances are they might not find them useful enough and quit using them.
-You can try to fix this, by sending your clients email updates with useful information on how their business can benefit more from your product and what they are missing out on.

 Also, try to notice when customers make a subscription to your products but do not start actively using it in the first month.
 Maybe they just couldn’t figure out how it works, or they’ve encountered other issues.
-By sending them some how-to hints and tutorials, or other onboarding information, you can help them overcome any problems.
-This can make clients stick around when they are ready to leave.

 Following closely how your customers interact with your product can help you foresee their next step.
 This will give you time to improve their experience with your product and reduce churn.